11:33am PT by Lesley Goldberg

 The ratings were up this year from Peter Pan and you've gotten major support from the black community — Tyler Perry, Kerry Washington and more who aren't involved with NBC at all.

 Zadan: Oprah, too.
 We had everybody.
-We felt like everybody rallied to the show and said they believe it and wanted to support it and have it be a success.
+We felt like everybody rallied to the show and said they believed in it and wanted to support it and have it be a success.
 It's one of the reasons we got the cast we got.
 People had an emotional attachment to The Wiz.
 They wanted to play the parts but also felt a commitment to do The Wiz.
 People like Tyler Perry and others said The Wiz is cultural phenomenon for the black community and wanted it to succeed, and everybody rallied to make sure there was an audience who watched it.

 How does diversity factor into the next musical you're considering?